How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 What's the best price for a PPV on OnlyFans?

 There's no single best price β€” it depends on content type, audience, and context.
-For mass PPV, $5-$10 performs well across most niches.
-For DM PPV during active conversations, $10-$25 is the sweet spot.
-The optimal price is the one that maximizes total revenue, not open rate.
+For mass PPV, $5-$30 works across most niches.
+For DM PPV during active conversations, pricing escalates from $5 for entry-level content to $100+ for premium videos.
+The optimal price is the one that maximizes total revenue, not unlock rate.

 Should I price PPVs differently on free vs. paid pages?

 Yes.
-Free page subscribers haven't spent anything yet, so your entry PPV should be lower ($3-$8) to establish the buying habit.
-Paid page subscribers are pre-qualified spenders β€” you can start at $10-$15 and go higher.
+Free page subscribers haven't spent anything yet, so your entry PPV should be lower ($5-$10) to establish the buying habit.
+Paid page subscribers are pre-qualified spenders β€” you can start at $15-$25 and escalate to $100+ more quickly.

 How often should I send mass PPVs?